-Toileting, Nappy Changing and Intimate Care Policy
+Toileting, Nappy Changing and intimate care Policy

 Intimate care routines also include helping children to dress and undress themselves, change clothes according to the weather (e.g. putting swimming costumes on), washing intimate parts of the body, feeding and cleaning children after feeding, administering oral medication, hair care, helping children who have vomited etc.